-- (A) With due regard for the convenience of all parties, the Adjudicator may order the parties to participate in one or more conferences, prior to or during the course of the adjudication.
-Reasonable notice of the time, place, and purpose of the conference(s) must be given to all parties and, if the Adjudicator has permitted their participation in prehearing conferences under Rule 211(C), limited participants.
-The notice must include a statement that failure to attend any properly noticed conference may lead to the waiver of any objections or agreements reached at the conference between the other participants.
+- (A) With due regard for the convenience of all the parties, the Adjudicator may direct the parties to participate in one or more conferences, prior to or during the course of the adjudication.
+Reasonable notice of the time, place, and purpose of the conference(s) must be given to all parties and limited participants.
 The conference may be held in the manner the Adjudicator determines is most efficient and convenient for the parties. - (B) Parties must fully prepare for a useful discussion of all procedural and substantive issues involved in the conference.
-Representatives of parties participating in the conference must have authority to negotiate for their [client/principal] and arrive at terms at the conference. - (C) Unless a party is excused by the Adjudicator for good cause shown or otherwise reserves its position as to issues discussed, a party's failure to participate in a conference, after being served with reasonable notice of its time and place, may constitute a waiver of all objections to any agreements reached in the conference and to any order or ruling with respect to any such agreements. - (D) The Adjudicator may require that any or all of the following be addressed or furnished before, at, or after, a conference: - (1) motions to intervene or to appear as a limited participant; - (2) motions for joinder, consolidation, or severance; - (3) method(s) of service and filing; - (4) identification, simplification, and clarification of the issues; - (5) requests for amendment of filed documents; - (6) stipulations and admissions of fact and of the content and authenticity of records; - (7) the desirability of limiting and grouping witnesses to avoid duplication of testimony; - (8) disclosure of the names of expert and other witnesses and of records or other physical exhibits that are intended to be introduced into evidence or used as testimonial aids; - (9) a recommended schedule for the exchange of final witness lists, summaries of testimony, prehearing and expert-witness reports, and other records, with due regard for the convenience of the parties; - (10) requests for official notice or that particular matters be resolved by reliance upon the agency's substantive standards, regulations, and rules; - (11) the utility of alternative dispute resolution under Rule 240 (Settlement and Alternative Dispute Resolution) and the status of offers of settlement, if any, and any remaining issues impeding settlement; - (12) proposed date, time, and place of the hearing, with due regard for the convenience of all parties;
+Representatives of parties participating in the conference must have authority to negotiate for their [client/principal] and arrive at terms at the conference. - (C) Unless a party is excused by the Adjudicator for good cause shown or otherwise reserves its position as to issues discussed, a party's failure to participate in a conference, after being served with reasonable notice of its time and place, constitutes a waiver of all objections to the agreements reached in the conference and to any order or ruling with respect to any such agreements. - (D) The Adjudicator may require that any or all of the following be addressed or furnished before, at, or after, a conference: - (1) motions to intervene or to appear as a limited participant; - (2) motions for joinder, consolidation, or severance; - (3) method(s) of service and filing; - (4) identification, simplification, and clarification of the issues; - (5) requests for amendment of the pleadings; - (6) stipulations and admissions of fact and of the content and authenticity of records; - (7) the desirability of limiting and grouping witnesses to avoid duplication of testimony; - (8) disclosure of the names of expert and other witnesses and of records or other physical exhibits that are intended to be introduced into evidence or used as testimonial aids; - (9) a recommended schedule for the exchange of final witness lists, summaries of testimony, prehearing and expert-witness reports, and other records, with due regard for the convenience of the parties; - (10) requests for official notice and that particular matters be resolved by reliance upon the agency's substantive standards, regulations, and rules; - (11) the status of offers of settlement, if any, and remaining issues impeding settlement; - (12) proposed date, time, and place of the hearing, with due regard for the convenience of all parties: - (13) motions in limine; and - (14) such other matters as may aid in the disposition of the adjudication.

-- (13) motions in limine; and - (14) such other matters as may aid in the disposition of the adjudication. - (E) A conference may be recorded, if the Adjudicator orders, and made part of the administrative record. - (F) The Adjudicator may dispose of any procedural matters on which (s)he is authorized to rule during the course of the conference. - (G) A summary of actions taken at the conference must be made, whether in a written, audio, or video form.
-The Adjudicator may elect to make a written statement or order the parties to jointly prepare one for her/his review.
+- (E) A conference may be recorded, if directed by the Adjudicator, and made part of the administrative record. - (F) The Adjudicator may dispose of any procedural matters on which (s)he is authorized to rule during the course of the conference. - (G) A summary of actions taken at the conference must be made, whether in a written, audio, or video form.
+The Adjudicator may elect to make a written statement or direct the parties to jointly prepare one for her/his review.